 Leaving north from the eastern end of the runway, crossing both main east-western taxiways, you can point back to the fence of the airport.
 Going further east you would reach the housing area, which I did not explore.
 Going north I came across an abandoned railway track, and a railway/truck interchange area.
 Finally, I reached the usual barbed wire and I left in the trees.
 I had to walk again along a very nice multi-miles track in the wilderness back to where I had parked.

-Now that I was fine with the goals of the explorations, I moved to the main gate – where you are quite exposed and it’s easier to get spotted – to take some pictures from the outside.
+Now that I was fine with the goals of the exploration, I moved to the main gate – where you are quite exposed and it’s easier to get spotted – to take some pictures from the outside.
 These can be compared to an historical pic from post-Soviet times – see the Russian Eagle to the left of the gate.

 All in all, I would say Sperenberg was among the most interesting Soviet airbase in the GDR I’ve ever visited.
 You can really feel the ‘Soviet ghost aura’, for the place looks really like it was simply closed up and forgotten.
 And I didn’t even look at the housing part.
 The wilderness around is really nice to walk in spring, you will see many birds, deers and some say they have spotted boars.
 I walked something around 12 miles in the area, my stay lasted a full afternoon, and I noticed only a few people having a look around, far in the distance.
-So if you are looking for an evocative walk, mixing the pleasure of the countryside to serious, top quality urban exploration in a former military setting, this is really a place to be!
+So if you are looking for an evocative walk, mixing the pleasure of the countryside to serious, top-quality urban exploration in a former military setting, this is really a place to be!

 Getting there and moving around

 Sperenberg is located about 20 miles south from downtown Berlin.
 The unattractive village bearing this name can be conveniently reached by car, and the main gate to the base can be found to the west of it.
 If you don’t want to access the base from here – which may attract some unwanted attention – you may elect to go to the area of Kummersdorf a few miles north, park your car and cut through the wilderness to reach the area of the former airport.
 For doing that you will need a map.
-The Ulmon map on my iPhone was perfect for guiding me in the task, all major and almost all minor service roads were perfectly signed.
-Due to the size of the base, you may choose to reach the perimeter from different directions, especially if you are more interested in some parts of it.
+The Ulmon map on my iPhone was perfect for guiding me on the task, all major and almost all minor service roads were perfectly signed.
+Due to the size of the base, you may choose to reach the perimeter from different directions, especially if you are more interested in some part than another.
 It used to be a full-scale transport airport, so expect to walk a lot if you – like me – want to have a look to everything.
 Being placed in the deep countryside of Brandenburg, finding a parking place should not be a problem.

 The former base of Grossenhain, close to Dresden, has been in the focus of an important conversion plan.
-Much of the facilities – especially the many hangars – have been converted to something else, including busy factories and warehouses.
+Much of the facilities – especially the many hangars – have been converted into something else, including busy factories and warehouses.
 The area of the airport has been reduced, and the majority of the original buildings – some of them dating back to the Nazi era – demolished.
 A small flight club operates from the southeastern quarter of the base, using the original runway.
 From a bird’s eye view, the area for flight operations has been sensibly reduced, but thanks to the conversion, most hangars are still in place, so it’s easy to get an idea of how the base looked like in the past.

 Similarly to other bases in the GDR like Rechlin/Laerz, Jüterbog and Merseburg, this attack base hosted a model GRANIT special weapon storage (‘Sonderwaffenlager’).
 This is still preserved today, and makes for the most prominent feature of this base.